Makeover Chicken Enchiladas

 - In a nonstick skillet, saute onion in oil until tender.
 Add remaining garlic and saute for 1 minute.
 Add chilies and seasoning; saute 1 minute.
 Stir in flour until blended.
 Gradually stir in 1 cup chicken broth, milk and reserved liquid.
 Bring to a boil over medium heat; cook and stir 2 minutes or until thickened.
 Remove from the heat.
 Stir in 1 cup cheese until melted.
 Combine 1 cup of cheese sauce and chicken; set aside.

 - In a large nonstick skillet, heat remaining chicken broth.
 Dip tortillas, one at a time, in hot broth just until limp, about 4 seconds on each side.
 Spoon about 1/4 cup mixture down the center of each tortilla; sprinkle with 1 tablespoon green onion.
-Roll up and place seam side down in a 13-in. x 9-in. baking dish coated with cooking spray.
+Roll up and place seam side down in a 13x9-in. baking dish coated with cooking spray.
 Pour remaining sauce evenly over tortillas.
 Cover and bake at 400° for 20-25 minutes or until heated through and bubbly.
 Sprinkle with remaining cheese; cover an let stand for 5 minutes.
 Garnish with remaining green onions.
-Yield: 6 servings.

 I failed to add, to just leave out the salt in this recipe, use salt free herbs instead.